utspect/InstaGibPlus/README.md

 **Default: 0.1**
 **Unit: s**

 Maximum time after death (on server) that players can still fire their weapons.
+Only applies if [bRestrictTrading](#bRestrictTrading) is True.

 ## bEnableServerExtrapolation